TakeprofitTechnology/ReleaseNotes/Takeprofit HUB.md

 * The chart "Balances and equities" (Risk management tab) is transposed.
 * Log level is raised to "FATAL" for error "multiple FIX connection to one FIX session".
 * Risk management tabs are refactored and optimized.
+* Since this version it is not possible to change the currency of existing margin account.

 ## Version 2025.05.22.305 (22 May, 2025)
 ### Changes